TOPIC : ERC Synergy Grant

 Size of ERC Synergy Grants

 Synergy Grants may be awarded up to a maximum of EUR 10 000 000 for a period of 6 years.
 The maximum award is reduced pro rata temporis for projects of a shorter duration.
 This does not apply to ongoing projects.

 However, up to an additional EUR 4 000 000 in total can be requested in the proposal to cover (a) eligible "start-up" costs for Principal Investigators moving to the EU or an Associated Country from elsewhere as a consequence of receiving the ERC grant and/or (b) the purchase of major equipment and/or (c) access to large facilities.
 As any additional funding is to cover major one-off costs it is not subject to pro-rata temporis reduction for projects of shorter duration.
 All funding requested is assessed during evaluation.

 Profile of the ERC Synergy Grant Principal Investigators

 Groups applying for the ERC Synergy Grant must be made up of a minimum of two and a maximum of four Principal Investigators and, as necessary, their teams.
 One of the Principal Investigators must be designated as the Corresponding Principal Investigator.

-Applications are expected from a group of innovative and active Principal Investigators and must present an early achievement track-record or a 10-year track-record whichever is most appropriate for their career stage (see Starting, Consolidator and Advanced Grant profiles in the ERC Work Programme 2018).
+Applications are expected from a group of innovative and active Principal Investigators and must present an early achievement track-record or a 10-year track-record whichever is most appropriate for their career stage (see Starting, Consolidator and Advanced Grant profiles).
 There is little prospect of an application succeeding in the absence of such a record.